 For us, this unit won’t be calling our countertop home.
 It’s just too large for our current available space.
-We don’t want things to look too crowded and cluttered.
+Also, we don’t want things to look too crowded and cluttered.

-Plus, we already have a bunch of other stuff that can’t be moved from our counter, like our toaster oven and blender.
+Plus, we already have much other stuff that can’t be moved from our counter, like our toaster oven and blender.

 I’m also not too thrilled about adding another black and stainless steel appliance to our permanent kitchen décor.
-All of our main appliances (stovetop, oven, microwave) are that same color scheme.
-So this unit will have to go to our storage room until we are ready to use it again.
-Which will be often.
+All of our major appliances (stovetop, oven, microwave) are the same color scheme.
+So this unit will have to go to our storage room until we are ready to use it again, which will often be.
 However, your space and current setup might work with a kitchen appliance that’s this size and color.

 Best Practices for Handling Baked Bread

-Once your bread finishes baking it will stay warm for a while.
-But this isn’t necessarily a good thing in my opinion.
-Once when I baked a loaf, I forgot about it and l left the bread in the machine for about an hour after it finished baking.
+Once your bread finishes baking, it will stay warm for a while.
+But this isn’t necessarily a good thing, in my opinion.
+Once when I baked a loaf, I forgot about it, and l left the bread in the machine for about an hour after it finished baking.
 When I came back to it, I found condensation along the bottom and sides of the pan.
-For best results I’d suggest that you remove the bread from the baking pan once it’s finished baking.
-Then sit on an oven rack so that it cool down a little.
+For best results, I’d suggest that you remove the bread from the baking pan once it’s finished baking.
+Then, sit it on an oven rack so that it cools down a little.
 You also want to wait at least 30 minutes before you cut into it.

-With the cbk-100 you have 3 loaf sizes to choose from: 1 pound, 1.5 pound, and 2 pound.
-This is very convenient and certainly not something that is unique to the cbk-100.
-Sometimes we want to try a new recipe but we don’t want to try a whole 2 pound loaf.
+With the cbk-100, you have three loaf sizes to choose from 1 pound, 1.5 pounds, and 2 pounds.
+This is very convenient and certainly not something unique to the cbk-100.
+For example, sometimes we want to try a new recipe, but we don’t want to try a whole 2-pound loaf.
 A 1 pound loaf allows us to try a new recipe without wasting too many ingredients if we end up not liking it.
-Also, if your household is small like ours then you might not go through a whole 2 pound loaf before the bread gets stale.
+Also, if your household is small like ours, then you might not go through a whole 2-pound loaf before the bread gets stale.

 The lid has a small viewing window that allows you to view the progress of your bread at any time.
-Although, I’ve noticed that at times it’s still hard to see what’s going on inside.
-This always temps me to open the lid so that I can get a better peek.
-Don’t do this too often as it can negatively impact the outcome of your bread.
+Although, I’ve noticed that it’s still hard to see what’s going on inside at times as the viewing window gets foggy.
+Because of that, I like to open the lid to get a better peek.
+However, please don’t do this too often, as it can negatively impact the outcome of your bread.

-The lid has a small tab that allows you easily open and close it.
+The lid has a small tab that allows you easily open and closes it.
 It detaches from the base of the machine for easy cleaning.
 The hinge is made out of plastic, and to be honest with you, it seems a little flimsy.
 With normal, non-abusive use, you shouldn’t have any issues.
-But, I noticed that when we put a little pressure on the lid, the hinge bends a bit.
-If you buy this machine, heed my advice: open and close the lid slowly.
+But, I noticed that the hinge bends a bit when we put a little pressure on the lid.
+So, if you buy this machine, heed my advice: open and close the lid slowly.

-There is a handle attached to the lid that makes lifting the pan out of the bread machine very easy.
-But be careful this handle is metal and it will be hot to the touch.
+A handle attached to the lid makes lifting the pan out of the bread machine very easy.
+But be careful.
+This handle is metal, and it will be hot to the touch.
 Use an oven glove or dish towel to remove it.

-For example, the “Sweet Bread” option is for breads like “Challah Loaf” that have a higher content of sugar.
-The “Cake/Quick” option isn’t just for baking a cake, it’s also for breads zucchini bread, and banana bread, and pumpkin bread.
+For example, the “Sweet Bread” option is for bread-like “Challah Loaf” with higher sugar content.
+The “Cake/Quick” option isn’t just for baking a cake.
+It’s also for bread zucchini bread, and banana bread, and pumpkin bread.

 Selecting the right function is easy.
-There are numbers that coincide with the bread options.
-You just press the big “Menu” button until you reach the right selection.
+First, some numbers coincide with the bread options.
+Then, you press the big “Menu” button until you reach the right selection.

-There are a couple of things that you want to keep in mind when you are adding the ingredients to your baking pan.
+There are a couple of things that you want to keep in mind when adding the ingredients to your baking pan.
 First, you want to make sure that you measure accurately.
-Equally as important, make sure that you add the ingredients in the order as instructed by the recipe.
+Then, equally as important, make sure that you add the ingredients in the order as instructed by the recipe.

 For example, recipes usually call for you to add the yeast last.
-And you should add the yeast to the flour so that it can rest on the flour before the baking starts.
+And you should add the yeast to the flour so that it can rest on the floor before the baking starts.
 Yeast is dormant while dry.
 Liquids activate it.
 This is a vital step and prevents the yeast from coming in contact with sugar and water.
-Yeast, a living thing, eats sugar, the gas that it produces is what causes the bread to rise.
+Yeast, a living thing, eats sugar.
+The gas that it produces is what causes the bread to rise.

-On the control panel there are 12 bread types to choose from (detailed in the “Menu” section).
-Each is accompanied by a number.
-The small display screen shows you all of your selections, time left, as well as the current bread making stage you’re on.
-There will be arrows pointing to your selections.
+There are 12 bread types to choose from (detailed in the “Menu” section).
+A number accompanies each.
+The small display screen shows you all of your selections, time left, as well as the current bread-making stage you’re on.
+In addition, there will be arrows pointing to your selections.

 Some people could be bothered by the small print.
-Other than that, there’s not much to complain about for the control panel.
+But, other than that, there’s not much to complain about for the control panel.

-If you’ve ever baked fresh bread before then you know that it is a pretty involved process.
+If you’ve ever baked fresh bread before then, you know it is a pretty involved process.
 It takes a long time.
-You have to mix the ingredients thoroughly until the dough is no longer sticky.
+First, you have to mix the ingredients thoroughly until the dough is no longer sticky.
 Then you knead the dough.
 Let it rise, knead, rise and finally bake.
 That’s a lot of work, and that’s why it’s not practical for most people to make fresh bread regularly.

 The cbk-100 does all of the work for you.
 So, it’s actually practical that you’d use this appliance often to make bread.